montastic/montastic-api-doc/deprecated/README.md

-# Montastic API Documentation
+# Montastic API Documentation (deprecated)

 Montastic (www.montastic.com) is a web site monitoring service developed by Metadot.
 It allows web masters to be alerted if their website goes down or if certain conditions are met such as the presence or the absence of a keyword.
-This document describes its public API.
+This document describes its REST API.

 ## About Montastic API